6 Best Practices To Follow While A/B Testing For eCommerce7 min readReading Time: 5 minutes

 The project went through scores of A/B tests and modifications conducted for a prolonged period of time before it was finally deployed.

-Here are some A/B testing best practices that retailers should follow:
+Here are some A/B testing best practices for e-commerce:

 1. Define the hypothesis